 Anderson Dining Hall

-Anderson Dining Hall, located in the Olive Swann Porter Student Center, offers nearly 5,000 sq. ft and seats 300-400.
+Located in the Olive Swann Porter Student Center, Anderson Dining Hall offers nearly 5,000 sq. ft and seats 300-400.
 Dine or meet by chandelier in this magnificent room, which is available for use as meeting space when school is out of session.
 Meal functions may be hosted in this room before or after its regular dining hall hours during the school year.
 The stately Anderson Dining Hall is distinguished by the vaulted ceiling, large arched windows, and unusual matching mantels graced with landscape murals.
 The windows open on the adjacent beautiful, columned Mount Vernon Porch, which also offers unique dining and reception options.